Personal Training for Children and Young Adults

 So does this put a personal trainer at higher risk of a claim for injury?
 And does their personal trainer insurance cover them for this?

-Tips for personal trainers to keep safe whilst training children and young adults;
+Tips for personal trainers to keep safe whilst training children:

 – Ensure that any child under the age of 18 has parental sign off